The Parent-First Guide to School Choice Funding

 The School Choice Index Editorial Team

-A small editorial desk of editors with backgrounds in education-policy research, K–12 administration, and policy journalism.
-Every page passes through a multi-editor research, drafting, fact-check, and policy-advisor review before publication.
+A small editorial desk that researches state school-choice programs using official statutes, administrative rules, agency guidance, application portals, and program materials.
+Every page passes through in-house research, drafting, and second-editor fact-check before publication.
+For newly enacted programs, litigation-driven changes, or material policy shifts, we may also commission outside subject-matter review; when external review is used, we disclose it on the relevant page according to our review policy.
 We publish under a shared byline because the value of an editorial reference is its institutional consistency — not the personality of any individual editor.

 The Monthly Brief